BasalGang/cogsci.dk/content/docs/reinforced-learning/videos.md

 https://www.youtube.com/watch?v=cUhrK82seVY

 <b> Ned Block: Why AI approaches to cognition won’t work for consciousness </b>
-Philosopher of Cognitive Science Ned Block argues that modern AI approaches can't answer the hard problem of consciousness https://www.youtube.com/watch?v=6lHHxcxurhQ&feature=youtu.be
+Philosopher of Cognitive Science Ned Block argues that modern AI approaches can't answer the hard problem of consciousness. https://www.youtube.com/watch?v=6lHHxcxurhQ&feature=youtu.be

 <b> Daniel Dennett: On our mind, God, and other illusions </b>
-Philosopher and cognitive scientist Daniel Dennett argues for computationalism and that consciousness is an illusion https://www.youtube.com/watch?v=X0ugfVI7UzQ
+Philosopher and cognitive scientist Daniel Dennett argues for computationalism and that consciousness is an illusion. https://www.youtube.com/watch?v=X0ugfVI7UzQ

 <b> Daniel Dennett: The Illusion of Consciousness </b>
-Philosopher and cognitive scientist Daniel Dennett demonstrates the illusion of consciousness https://www.ted.com/talks/dan_dennett_the_illusion_of_consciousness/up-next
+Philosopher and cognitive scientist Daniel Dennett demonstrates the illusion of consciousness. https://www.ted.com/talks/dan_dennett_the_illusion_of_consciousness/up-next

 <b> Sam Harris: What is Consciousness </b>
-Philosopher and neuroscientist Sam Harris talks about consciousness and time https://www.youtube.com/watch?v=Vao9HN_FqOE
+Philosopher and neuroscientist Sam Harris talks about consciousness and time. https://www.youtube.com/watch?v=Vao9HN_FqOE

 <b> Anil Seth: Your Brain Hallucinates Your Conscious Reality </b>
-Computational Neuroscientist Anil Seth argues that conscious experience is a hallucination https://www.youtube.com/watch?v=lyu7v7nWzfo
+Computational Neuroscientist Anil Seth argues that conscious experience is a hallucination. https://www.youtube.com/watch?v=lyu7v7nWzfo

 <b> Rupert Sheldrake: Is Consciousness Fundamental? </b>
-Biologist abd author Rupert Sheldrake argues for panpsychism and the potential for consciousness in all matter https://www.youtube.com/watch?v=46kgmgI9fPs
+Biologist abd author Rupert Sheldrake argues for panpsychism and the potential for consciousness in all matter. https://www.youtube.com/watch?v=46kgmgI9fPs

 <b> Michael Gazzaniga: Can Machines be Conscious </b>
-Psychologist and neuroscientist Michael Gazzaniga talks about where consciousness comes from https://www.youtube.com/watch?v=cQ54bOi1kOc
+Psychologist and neuroscientist Michael Gazzaniga talks about where consciousness comes from. https://www.youtube.com/watch?v=cQ54bOi1kOc

 <b> Antonio Damasio: The Quest to Understanding Consciousness </b>
-Neuroscientist Antonio Damasio on the ongoing collective quest to understand consciousness https://www.ted.com/talks/antonio_damasio_the_quest_to_understand_consciousness
+Neuroscientist Antonio Damasio on the ongoing collective quest to understand consciousness. https://www.ted.com/talks/antonio_damasio_the_quest_to_understand_consciousness

 <b> John Searle: Consciousness and the Brain </b>
-Philsopher John Searle argues that consciousness should be understood as a biological phenomenon like all others https://www.youtube.com/watch?v=j_OPQgPIdKg
+Philsopher John Searle argues that consciousness should be understood as a biological phenomenon like all others. https://www.youtube.com/watch?v=j_OPQgPIdKg

 <b> Guilio Tononi: Consciousness and Phi </b>
-Guilio Tononi, founder of the Information Integration Theory, talks about consciousness and his theory about it https://www.youtube.com/watch?v=huxh9YCL5nM&feature=youtu.be
+Guilio Tononi, founder of the Information Integration Theory, talks about consciousness and his theory about it. https://www.youtube.com/watch?v=huxh9YCL5nM&feature=youtu.be

 <b> Christof Koch: One Big Misconception about Consciousness </b>
-Neuroscientist Christof Koch talks about the intrinsic nature consciousness, based in the Information Integration Theory https://www.youtube.com/watch?v=YMHGhEw8uOY
+Neuroscientist Christof Koch talks about the intrinsic nature consciousness, based in the Information Integration Theory. https://www.youtube.com/watch?v=YMHGhEw8uOY

 <b> Mark Solms: Why and How Consciousness Arises </b>
-Mark Solms argues that consciousness is based on affect, and affect is based on prediciton error minimization https://www.youtube.com/watch?v=F7WF5gzPG1k&t=8s
+Mark Solms argues that consciousness is based on affect, and affect is based on prediciton error minimization. https://www.youtube.com/watch?v=F7WF5gzPG1k&t=8s